-The results of our audit of the Spokane Area Workforce Development Council are summarized below in accordance with U.S. Office of Management and Budget Circular A-133.
+The results of our audit of the Spokane Area Workforce Development Council are summarized below in accordance with Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).